 Records must be produced and securely stored to ensure proper method validation.
 Based on the validation and bioanalytical reports, a study should be able to be repeated as reported.

-The validation report should contain all the necessary information concerning the validation that was performed.
+The bioanalytical method validation ppt and report should contain all the necessary information concerning the validation that was performed.
 The SOPs created during method development should be referred to in the validation report for any needed method details.
 All the source data should be available upon request in the original format.
 Any deviations from the validation protocol should be reported.

-Reference should be made to the validation report in the bioanalytical report, and otherwise, the bioanalytical report deals with details of the method and samples, as well as the actual data generated.
+Reference should be made to the validation report in the bioanalytical method development ppt and report, and otherwise, the bioanalytical method development report deals with details of the method and samples, as well as the actual data generated.

-With our team of dedicated scientists, we develop and optimize bioanalysis methods on which we then perform assay validation as per FDA and EMA guidelines using Good Laboratory Practice (GLP).
+With our team of dedicated scientists, we develop and optimize bioanalysis methods on which we then perform assay validation as per FDA and EMA guidelines using Good Laboratory Practices (GLP), regulated under US 21CFR part 58 and the bioanalytical method validation guidance for industry.

 FDA and EMA Guidance on Method Validation

-Both the Food and Drug Administration (FDA) and the European Medicines Agency (EMA), provide guidelines for bioanalytical method validation based on GLP principles.
+Both the Food and Drug Administration (FDA) and the European Medicines Agency (EMA), provide bioanalytical method validation guidelines based on GLP principles.
+For clinical studies bioanalytical method validation ICH guidelines are followed.
 By following these regulatory guidelines, a fully validated bioanalytical method is guaranteed to produce data that is accurate and reliable.

 Assay development performed at NorthEast BioLab is always validated following the most recently published FDA (2018) and EMA (2011) guidelines.